Yogu/curvy/README.md

 curvy
 =====

 The curvy ball game that runs in your browser.
 Release the ball, give it spin and try to trick your opponent.
-[Play it now!](https://yogu.github.io/curvy).
-Have fun!
+[Play it now!](https://yogu.github.io/curvy)

 This game is inspired by the flash game *curveball*, but has multiplayer support (and no AI).